 Changes during the last 25 years in the way we communicate rival any similar period in human history.
 As a student in our program, you will be prepared for careers in what is nothing short of a global communication revolution.

 The journalism/public relations concentration is designed for those pursuing careers in such fields as public relations, journalism, marketing, brand management, social media management, service in non-profit organizations, and corporate communications.
-The visual communications design area provides a foundation for careers in digital art, photography, videography, website design and graphic design.
+The digital media production area provides a foundation for careers in digital art, photography, videography, website design and graphic design.

 Our faculty will share with you the theories and philosophies that drive media and you will observe the way the world communicates through various media channels.
 You will develop creative and critical thinking skills to practice communication arts in the field, lab or studio — all under the guidance of our uniquely experienced faculty and other experts, and ultimately on your own.